nl-design-system/denhaag/CONTRIBUTING.md

 `lerna publish --registry http://localhost:4873 --allow-branch fix/test --skip-git`

 Now you can test the packages in a new React project, or test it in the PWA.
 Either way make sure you specify the registry with `--registry http://localhost:4873`.
-In the PWA yarn upgrade the dependency of @gemeente-denhaag/components-react (with the registry flag), and correct the imports.
+In the PWA upgrade the dependency of @gemeente-denhaag/components-react (with the registry flag), and correct the imports.

 ## Testing guidelines